-When you create an automated desktop pool, the View Administrator Add Desktop Pool wizard prompts you to configure certain options.
+When you create an automated desktop pool, you can configure certain options.
 Use this worksheet to prepare your configuration options before you create the pool.

 |Option||Description||Fill In Your Value Here|